alexshtf/autodiff/Readme.md

 [![Build Status](https://travis-ci.org/alexshtf/autodiff.svg?branch=master)](https://travis-ci.org/alexshtf/autodiff)

 # Project Description
-A library that provides fast, accurate and automatic differentiation (computes derivative /  gradient) of mathematical functions.
+A library that provides moderately fast, accurate, and automatic differentiation (computes derivative /  gradient) of mathematical functions.

-AutoDiff provides a simple and intuitive API for computing function gradients/derivatives along with a fast state-of-the-art algorithm for performing the computation.
+AutoDiff provides a simple and intuitive API for computing function gradients/derivatives along with a fast algorithm for performing the computation.
 Such computations are mainly useful in numeric optimization scenarios.

 The Library is available via NuGet: